 2. Use Your Host’s Functionality

-We don’t have the exact numbers on this, but we’d bet that lots of you will gravitate to your host’s backup options.
-This is a fantastic option, and can straddle a line between automating the process and setting up a strategy for your needs.
+We don’t have the exact numbers, but we’d bet many of you will gravitate to your host’s backup options.
+This fantastic option can straddle a line between automating the process and setting up a strategy for your needs.
 For example, top-tier WordPress host Kinsta offers a robust backup service for free:

 Backup a WordPress Website

-You also have the option for increasing the backup frequency, such as four times a day, or hourly.
+You also have the option to increase the backup frequency, such as four times a day or hourly.
 Kinsta will also generate backups on a ‘per-action’ basis.
-This means you’ll have a current backup ready to go if you use your staging environment, and some other triggers.
+This means you’ll have a backup ready if you use your staging environment and other triggers.

 If your host doesn’t include the level of backup functionality you’d like, WP Tech Support provides backups on your behalf every day on Standard and Pro plans.
-For higher-tiered users, this frequency increases.
-What’s more, we store backups offsite, so they’re protected yet ready for you to use.
+This frequency increases for higher-tiered users.
+Moreover, we store backups offsite, so they’re protected yet ready for use.

-In fact, there’s lots more a WordPress maintenance service can do for you.
-It could be that a combined service and backup strategy, performed by experts, is the perfect way to keep your site in excellent condition.
-For example, you can leverage a strong Web Application Firewall (WAF), daily malware scans, regular updates, and more without lifting a finger.
+There’s lots more a WordPress maintenance service can do for you.
+An expert-performed combined service and backup strategy could keep your site in excellent condition.
+For example, you can leverage a robust Web Application Firewall (WAF), daily malware scans, regular updates, and more without lifting a finger.

 3. Install and Activate a Dedicated Plugin

 WordPress wouldn’t be the platform it is without its plugin ecosystem.
-As such, there are a myriad of ways to backup a WordPress website using a dedicated plugin.
+As such, there are myriad ways to back up a WordPress website using a dedicated plugin.

-We don’t recommend you choose any plugin that offers backup functionality though.
-You’ll want to make your choice with thought, as a poorly-coded plugin could make things worse.
-However, we already talk about our favorite plugin for the task elsewhere on the WP Tech Support blog – UpdraftPlus.
+However, we don’t recommend choosing any plugin that offers backup functionality.
+You’ll want to select with thought, as a poorly coded plugin could worsen things.
+However, we already talk about our favorite plugin for the task elsewhere on the WP Tech Support blog UpdraftPlus.

 This plugin is popular, well-maintained, and completely free to use.
 Also, it’s a breeze to set into motion.
-We cover everything you need to know about this plugin in another article, although it’s intuitive and straightforward to use.
+We cover everything you need to know about this plugin in another article, although it’s intuitive and straightforward.

 In Summary

-Most advice on running a WordPress website will tell you to have a full backup of your site and database on hand in case the worst happens.
-The good news is that WordPress offers flexible options to do so, and none require any more technical knowledge than you likely already have, or could learn.
+Most advice on running a WordPress website will tell you to have a complete backup of your site and database in case the worst happens.
+The good news is that WordPress offers flexible options to do so, and no one requires any more technical knowledge than you likely already have or could learn.

-For example, you can carry out a full backup without your host’s support or a plugin.
+For example, you can do a full backup without your host’s support or a plugin.
 However, this requires SFTP knowledge, and you’ll need to poke around your server for your core files.
 Instead, you’ll have a better experience using whatever backup functionality your host provides, as this will be baked into your dashboard.
-However, the classic approach with WordPress is to use a plugin; this is going to be the simple option that offers as much power as you need.
+However, the classic approach with WordPress is to use a plugin; this will be the straightforward option that offers as much power as you need.

-Do you have a different technique to backup a WordPress website?
-Share your thoughts with us in the comments section below!
+Do you have a different technique for backing up a WordPress website?
+Please share your thoughts with us in the comments section below!